madetech/handbook/roles/sfia/senior_user_researcher.md

 - Assess quickly what design leadership a team needs to deliver a user-centred service and fills this role without being asked to.
 - Assures the quality of research work going into software production
 - Shares good practice from own experience and other sources for how and why a team does activities like in-depth interviews with users or low fidelity prototypes
-- Starts community show and tells
+- Shows work at community show and tells

 ### Influence
 Drives team towards research excellence by influencing team, stakeholders and partners.